devptyagi/SpringBoot-Microservices-Example/README.md

 ## Implementation

-- Created two separate services microservices, namely USER-SERVICE and DEPARTMENT-SERVICE.
+- Created two separate services, namely USER-SERVICE and DEPARTMENT-SERVICE.
 - Setup a Service Registry (Netflix Eureka) and connected all services to the Eureka Server.
 - Created an API gateway so that all API calls are made through the same URL.